dalenewman/JunkDrawer/README.md

 validation, at the cost of accuracy, change the `sample` size to something less than 100 (100%).

+Also, the less data types you check for, the faster it runs.
+For example, if you remove _ALL_ the types from the configuration, everything is stored as a string, and sometimes that's all you need.

-Once all the values are checked, Junk Drawer has a compatible set of data types.
-The data types are the final piece of information we need in order to import the file.
+Once the values are checked, Junk Drawer has a compatible set of data types and it's ready to try and import the file

 ### Doing it in Code